 How do peer groups work?

-Around eight members from different firms, meeting every six weeks from 8:30am to 10:00am
+Around eight members from different firms, meeting every six weeks for a 90 minute session on Zoom

 Richard Thorby, an executive coach and former managing partner, acts as moderator

 No minutes: a summary of key points may be circulated